rupok/flexia-core/README.txt

 Tags: flexia, shortcodes, bootstrap-4, metabox, customizer, widgets Requires at least: 4.0
 Tested up to: 4.9.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Core plugin for [Flexia](https://wordpress.org/themes/flexia/) theme.
-Controls all the plugin territory functionalities for Flexia.
+Controls all the plugin territory functionality for Flexia.

 == Description ==

 Core plugin for [Flexia](https://wordpress.org/themes/flexia/) theme.
-Controls all the plugin territory functionalities for Flexia.
+Controls all the plugin territory functionality for Flexia.

 ## Requirements

-This is a specialized plugin for the theme [Flexia](https://wordpress.org/themes/flexia/)) that is available for free on [WordPress.org](https://wordpress.org/themes/flexia/).
+This is a specialized plugin for the theme [Flexia](https://wordpress.org/themes/flexia/) that is available for free on [WordPress.org](https://wordpress.org/themes/flexia/).
 But since plugin works independently, it will work with any standard theme if you deactivate Flexia.

 ## Features